-When a site is created, Permission Inheritance allows permissions to cascade down from the parent site, which is your team site at the top level.
+When your site is created, Permission Inheritance allows permissions to cascade down from the parent site, which is the top level of your team site.

-These permissions work their way down through all the sub‑sites (also called child sites) that you may have.
+These permissions apply to all the sub‑sites (also called child sites) that you may have.
 The same permissions also apply to every library and list under the parent or sub‑site, including every document and item within the site.

 Permission Inheritance diagram

-The following image shows the inherited permissions in GREEN, all the way through to every sub‑site, library, and list.
+The following image shows the inherited permissions in GREEN that apply to every sub‑site, library, and list.

 Stop Inheriting Permissions

-Stop Inheriting Permissions means that anything after the break, will no longer inherit permissions from the parent‑site.
+When you Stop Inheriting Permissions, anything after the break will no longer inherit permissions from the parent site.

-When a full control owner has added, modified, or removed a member from the parent site, it will not be reflected in the sub‑sites, libraries, or lists where the inheritance was stopped.
+When a full control owner adds, modifies, or removes a member from the parent site, it does not reflect in the sub‑sites, libraries, or lists where you stopped the inheritance.

-Stopping inheritance of parent permissions is a very useful tool in SharePoint:
+Stopping inheritance of parent permissions is a useful tool in SharePoint because it: